 On the opposite end is total human resources outsourcing, in which a company turns over virtually all human resources functions to an outside vendor.
 This can include recruiting, payroll, in-house communications and customer relations.
 The vendor also might consult with the company on long-range workforce recruitment planning and training.

 Some disadvantages to outsourcing human resources can include a sense of distance between the company and its employees, dissatisfaction among employees with the vendor and a poorly matched vendor alienating a company's employees through poor practices.

 As markets continue toward globalization and technology improves, outsourcing will continue to grow.
 Companies continue to re-evaluate and re-invent the way they do business, and outsourcing goods and services is often a consideration.
 Despite some political opposition, the practice continues to offer cost-benefit incentives, which can help companies all over the world be more competitive.

-For lots more information about outsourcing and related topics, check out the links on the next page.
+For lots more information about outsourcing and related topics, check out the links below.